The Alkani Cold Brew Coffee Maker – Review and Tutorial

 #1 Grind Coffee

-No need for scales.
+There is no need for scales.
 Just grind 1 to 1.25 cups of coffee medium-coarse to coarse.
 See our Coffee Grind Chart for a visual explanation.
 I found that 1.25 cups is enough to fill the metal filter.
 I’m using a lighter roast.
 Darker roasts might take a few more beans, as coffee expands and becomes lighter in weight during the roasting process.

 #2 Place Filter Into Cold Brewer